globoniks/edschool/DEPLOYMENT.md

 # 🚀 Quick Deployment Guide - EdSchool on Hostinger

 ## Prerequisites
+- ✅ Hostinger VPS
+- ✅ PostgreSQL already installed and running on port 5432
 - ✅ Existing project: edumapping (port 5000) - **No conflicts!**
-- ✅ PostgreSQL running on port 5432
 - ✅ Nginx running on ports 80/443
 - ✅ EdSchool will use port **3001**